centminmod/centminmod-workflows/scripts/proxysql_report.py.md

 # Validate output formatting
 uv run proxysql_report.py --host 127.0.0.1 --port 6032 --user admin --password admin | tee test_output.txt
 ```

 ---

-## License

-This script is part of the Centmin Mod project and is provided as-is for use with ProxySQL deployments.

----